justinkelly/justinkelly.github.io/_posts/2012-08-28-vim-lowercase.markdown

 ---
 layout: post
-title: "Vim Lowercase"
+title: Vim Lowercase
 comments: true
 tags: vi
+published: true
 ---

 Was trying to copy a chuck of text in Vim when I accidentally pressed `u` instead of `y`.